mohammadr8za/Glance-and-Gaze-README/README.md

-# GaGNet: Glance and Glaze Network for Monaural Speech Enhancement
+# GaGNet: Glance and Gaze Network for Monaural Speech Enhancement

 GaGNet is a deep learning-based technique for monaural speech enhancement that leverages the human hearing system's ability to focus on local information provided in the speech signal while capturing contextual or global features.